Gators' Franks: Baseball would be a 'backup job'

-HOOVER, Ala. -- Florida quarterback Feleipe Franks is not ruling out a career in baseball after being drafted by the Boston Red Sox last month but remains committed to football.
+HOOVER, Ala. -- Florida quarterback Feleipe Franks is not ruling out a career in baseball after being drafted by the Boston Red Sox last month, but he remains committed to football.

 "My career is football," he said Monday at SEC media days.
 "My main focus is football [in] college, then hopefully a career in the NFL.
 Then [baseball] is kind of like a backup plan, backup job."